-- 1.3 After considering responses, we plan to issue final guidance in the Summer.
-In the coming weeks, we will also be consulting on guidance for ODPS providers on regulatory requirements and measures to protect users from harmful material. - 1.4 Service providers are required to notify Ofcom before providing an ODPS.
+1.1 Service providers are required to notify Ofcom before providing an ODPS.
 Services that operated before 1 November 2020 which did not meet the previous definition of an ODPS but do meet the updated definition are now required to notify Ofcom.
-The notification process is outlined in Section Four of this document and more detail is provided in our How to Notify guidance document. - 1.5 Providers can email Ofcom at vod@ofcom.org.uk if they have any questions about the notification and scope requirements.
+The notification process is outlined in Section Four of this document and more detail is provided in our How to Notify guidance document.

+1.2 Providers can email Ofcom at vod@ofcom.org.uk if they have any questions about the notification and scope requirements.
 However, we are unable to provide legal advice and it remains the responsibility of each provider to satisfy the relevant legal obligations around notification.